James Kenealey client

 I think it's just one of the special things that we do really.
 I look at our retention rates and they're incredibly good, we haven't had high attrition at all since we started the business two years ago but I can't put that down just to flexibility.
 I think it's the whole culture end-to-end.

 How's technology played a part here?

 When we started, we were in an empty warehouse on the other side of the airport because it was all they could give me that was outside of HQ.
 It was a really special time outside of our growth and development.
 You couldn't have felt more startup in that area!
 Our tech was really limited so as we designed and moved into this building that was one of the core facets of how we were going to develop it.
 We needed really good tech.
 When people join us they tell us what tech they need for flexible working and for office working - for example, if they want Apple, they get Apple, if they want Lenovo, they get Lenovo - it doesn't really matter to us!
 As long as it enables them to do their job.
 So that's good, a lot of corporations don't really do that in terms of what you can have.

-In the office, we've made sure it's really enabled from a UX testing perspective where we've got really hi-tech kit, but we've also got surface hubs all over in each of the core meeting areas and the auditorum, so that helps people whereever they are in the world.
-Some of our guys have a global remit, so that helps people dial in and collaborate on projects and documents from whereever they are which has been a real game changer.
+In the office, we've made sure it's really enabled from a UX testing perspective where we've got really a hi-tech kit, but we've also got surface hubs all over in each of the core meeting areas and the auditorium, so that helps people wherever they are in the world.
+Some of our guys have a global remit, so that helps people dial in and collaborate on projects and documents from wherever they are which has been a real game changer.
 It's taken us far ahead of where MAG was with its IT capabilities.

 How did you manage to embrace that digital culture but keep performance up?